-The UCOL | Te Pūkenga Te Kura Tapere: Certificate in Introductory Conservation programme consists of 30 credits.
+The UCOL Te Kura Tapere: Certificate in Introductory Conservation programme consists of 30 credits.

-The program was named by Rangitāne Cultural advisor Mike Kawana “Te Kura Tapere” and references “Te Tapere nui o Whatonga” more info on Te Tapere Nui and its relevance to Rangitāne
+The programme was named by Rangitāne Cultural advisor Mike Kawana “Te Kura Tapere” and references “Te Tapere nui o Whatonga”.
+Discover more info on Te Tapere Nui and its relevance to Rangitāne.

 Edu-tourism/ Manaakitanga in te ao tūroa 15 credits

-On completion of this module students will be able to:
+On completion of this module, learners will be able to:

-- Explain the significance, behaviour, impact, and management, of plant and animal species in te ao tūroa
+- Explain the significance, behaviour, impact, and management of plant and animal species in te ao tūroa

 - Assist with preparing and leading an outdoor activity in te ao tūroa